 A gallbladder cleanse — also called a gallbladder flush or a liver flush — is an alternative remedy for ridding the body of gallstones.
-However, no scientific evidence suggests that a gallbladder cleanse helps prevent or treat gallstones or any other disease.
+However, there's no reliable evidence that a gallbladder cleanse is useful in preventing or treating gallstones or any other disease.

 Gallbladder cleansing is not without risk.
 Some people have nausea, vomiting, diarrhea and abdominal pain during the flushing or cleansing period.
-Individual components of the herbal mixtures used in a gallbladder cleanse may present their own health hazards.
+The ingredients used in a gallbladder cleanse can present their own health hazards.

 Gallstones that cause no symptoms typically require no treatment.
 If you have gallstones that require treatment, discuss proven treatment options with your doctor, such as surgical removal, bile salt tablets or sound wave therapy.

-- National Institute of Diabetes and Digestive and Kidney Diseases.
-Gallstones. http://www.niddk.nih.gov/health-information/health-topics/digestive-diseases/gallstones/Pages/facts.aspx.
-Accessed March 18, 2015.
+- Treatment of gallstones.
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/digestive-diseases/gallstones/treatment.
+Accessed Feb.
+10, 2020.